CrawfordGroup/ProgrammingProjects/Project#14/README.md

 <img src="./figures/so_sim_trans_H.png" height="60">

 in terms of sums over one-body, two-body and higher terms.
 These terms can then be found via the BCH expansion of the similarity-transformed Hamiltonian, in terms of converged T-amplitudes and one- and two-electron components of the Hamiltonian.
+A table of terms can be found in the paper by Stanton and Bartlett.<sup id="r2">[2](#f2)</sup>

 ## Step 3: Diagonalize the similarity-transformed Hamiltonian